 If you are heading out to see wildlife, then you need to be prepared to wait.
 It’s not like the nature shows on TV.
 You may spend hours seeing very little of any great interest, but waiting quietly in a woodland or a bird hide is surprisingly meditative and relaxing.
 It forces you to experience the natural world in a different way.

 Whether you are walking, kayaking, climbing or cycling, it’s a good idea to have a compact pair of binoculars to hand.
-A pair like the Opticron Explorer can easily be stowed in a jacket pocket or bike bag ready if you do see something.
+A pair like the Opticron Explorer can easily be stowed in a jacket pocket or daypack ready if you do see something.
 My hit list with this type of binocular this year has included little owls and badgers while cycling at night, clouded yellow butterflies walking the Devon coastline and a beautiful goshawk in the Forest of Dean.

-Keep a nature diary
+How to watch wildlife: keep a nature diary

 To really build a bank of knowledge, it’s a good idea to keep a diary and to record what you see and where you spot it.
 This is the best way to reinforce your ID skills and knowledge of different species.
 It also encourages you to notice more, to get a better sense of how nature is connected and appreciate how geology encourages certain plant life, that feeds particular insects, that encourage particular birds.
 Starting to see these connections offers a very different sense of your place in the natural world.

-Butterflies, bees and dragonflies
+How to watch wildlife: butterflies, bees and dragonflies